 - Irell is a sponsor of the LGBT Bar Association's Lavender Law Conference.

-- Irell sponsors USC Gould School of Law's Annual OUTLaw Endowment Dinner and OUTLaw Career Diversity Panel.
+- Irell sponsors USC Gould School of Law's Annual OUTLaw Endowment Dinner.

 - Irell regularly sponsors UCLA School of Law's Firm Diversity Reception.